 BSW graduates of Indiana University are eligible to apply for legal licensure by the State of Indiana.
-Upon receipt of a complete application and a passing score on a standardized examination, the Indiana State Professional Licensing Agency designates the BSW graduate a Licensed Social Worker (LBSW).
-You can visit the Bureau at Indiana Professional Licensing Agency
+Upon receipt of a complete application and a passing score on a standardized examination or other state requirements, the Indiana State Professional Licensing Agency designates the BSW graduate a Licensed Social Worker (LBSW).
+For more information, please visit the Indiana Professional Licensing Agency.

-The BSW program is offered on six IU campuses: Bloomington, East, Fort Wayne, Gary, Indianapolis and South Bend.
+The BSW program is offered on five IU campuses: Bloomington, Fort Wayne, Gary, Indianapolis and South Bend.
 Students come in through application to the School of Social Work.
-Application deadlines vary by campus.
-Students in the BSW program must have at least a "C" in core social work courses and complete all required 100, 200, 300-level social work courses, before enrolling in the 400-level course work.
-Students must be accepted into the BSW Program before taking 331, 332, 322, and 352.
+Students in the BSW program must earn at least a "C" in required social work courses.